oVirt/ovirt-ansible/README.md

 * [oVirt.cluster-upgrade] - easily upgrade your oVirt clusters, host by host.
 * [oVirt.disaster-recovery] - plan, failover and failback oVirt in Disaster Recovery scenarios.
 * [oVirt.engine-setup] - setup your oVirt Engine via Ansible.
-* [oVirt.hosted-engine-setup] - setup your oVirt Hosted-Engine via Ansible.
 * [oVirt.infra] - setup a complete oVirt setup (data centers, clusters, hosts, networks...) via this role.
 * [oVirt.image-template] - easily create VM templates (via Glance or QCOW2 download)
 * [oVirt.manageiq] - install and configure a ManageIQ (or CloudForms) VM appliance on your oVirt!
 * [oVirt.repositories] - set up the required oVirt repositories on your hosts.
 * [oVirt.vm-infra] - configure a complete VM setup (create and configure VMs and their properties)
 * [oVirt.v2v-conversion-host] - define a host as a target for VMware to oVirt migration.
+* [oVirt.hosted_engine_setup] - setup your oVirt Hosted-Engine via Ansible.
-* [oVirt.shutdown-env] - shutdown the whole environment in a clean and ordered way.
+* [oVirt.shutdown_env] - shutdown the whole environment in a clean and ordered way.

 ## Installing the oVirt Roles